 Double Outlet Right Ventricle (DORV)

 In this dextrocardia type, the aorta connects to the right ventricle instead of the left ventricle.
 The right ventricle is the part of the heart that pumps blood without oxygen to the lungs.
 The left ventricle pumps blood with oxygen to the body.
-The aorta carries oxygen-rich blood to the body from the heart.
-No arteries run from the left ventricle responsible for pumping blood to the body.
+Normally, the aorta carries oxygen-rich blood to the body from the heart.
+In this condition, no arteries run from the left ventricle responsible for pumping blood to the body.

 What causes a double outlet right ventricle?
 Under normal conditions, the aorta connects to the left ventricle.
 The pulmonary artery connects to the right ventricle.
 In DORV, both of these arteries flow out of the right ventricle.
 The problem is that the right ventricle carries blood without oxygen, which then circulates in the body.